 For example: If you were traveling at 60 degrees off the wind, below would be your boat speeds (through the water) at the various wind speeds:

 - 16 knots wind: 8.8 knots boat speed

 - 12 knots wind: 8.2 knots boat speed

 - 8 knots wind: 7.2 knots boat speed

 Observe the following animation.
 Click on any TWA (true wind angle) on the right and watch:

 - The boat icon move to that position on the polar plot

 - The wind meter boat speed and TWA

-Additionally, what is great about this is that the Optimum true wind angle for upwind and downwind legs are easily found by drawing a horizontal line at the highest polar point for upwind and highest for downwind.
+Additionally, what is great about this is that the optimum true wind angle for upwind and downwind legs are easily found by drawing a horizontal line at the highest polar point for upwind and the highest for downwind.
 In this case, you are maximizing your VMG (Velocity Made Good in the direction of the true wind).

 In the plot below, for the 12-knot wind speed example, the max VMG is 5.2 when the boat is properly trimmed, sailing at 7.4 knots through the water and sailing at 45 degrees off the true wind.
-When sailing at any other angle the VMG will decrease.
-If you sail closer to the wind you are sailing a better angle but your VMG drops along with your boat speed.
+When sailing at any other angle, the VMG will decrease.
+If you sail closer to the wind, you are sailing a better angle but your VMG drops along with your boat speed.
 If you “crack off” the wind a little, your boat speed goes up but your VMG decreases because you are sailing a worse angle.
 For an upwind course then, the optimum true wind angle for the boat is the highest point the curve reaches because you are maximizing your VMG in the upwind direction.